Titan1911/Movement_Games/README.md

 # Setting parameters:
 You can always set some parameters according to your convenience:

->Tracking Circle(outer circle): `tracking_circle_radius` in line number 27
+1)Tracking Circle(outer circle): `tracking_circle_radius` in line number 27

->Detection Circle(inner circle): `detection_circle_radius` in line number 66
+2)Detection Circle(inner circle): `detection_circle_radius` in line number 66

->There are 8 trackers available. `MedianFlow` works best for me as it provides good accuracy as well as efficiency but you can try all of them which works best for you.
+3)There are 8 trackers available. `MedianFlow` works best for me as it provides good accuracy as well as efficiency but you can try all of them which works best for you.
 ## Points to Note:
 >You can run the code on any IDE but my VSCode was giving some issue so I recommend using PyCharm.